 I was happily single for a while but not long after I first wrote that in my bio, the gods conspired and I ended up meeting Steve, a wonderful man, that I’m now inclined to include in my blogs from time to time.
 (Actually it was Clara, my chubby little cat that brought us together.
 I went looking for her one day in the lodge across the ski run from me and sparks flew when I met Steve, the lodge’s general manager, who also happens to be a huge lover of cats.)

-I’ve also been hosting Travel Fun, a talk show on travel on KOTO, here in Telluride for nearly nine years.
+I’ve also been hosting Travel Fun, a talk show on travel on KOTO, here in Telluride for almost years.
 It’s fun to hear other people’s stories about their travels and then post those interviews on this blog as podcasts.